-A muscle tear in your shoulder can make simple tasks like reaching into a cupboard difficult.
+A muscle tear in your shoulder can make simple tasks difficult, like reaching into a cupboard or grooming your hair.
 Tears in both the muscles and tendons of the shoulder are common injuries that often produce similar symptoms.
-Tears range from small to large, and larger tears are more likely to cause pain.
-Other symptoms of tears include swelling, bruising, weakness, limited motion and joint noise such as clicking or popping.
-Mild tears -- or strains -- often heal without lingering symptoms.
+Tears range from small to large, with larger tears are more likely to cause pain.
+Other symptoms of shoulder tears include swelling, bruising, weakness, limited motion and joint noise such as clicking or popping.
+Mild tears often heal without lingering symptoms.
 Larger tears with persistent or severe symptoms may require physical therapy or surgery.

 The rotator cuff, which includes 4 muscles and tendons, is a common site of shoulder injury.
-A tear can occur due to trauma, overuse of the shoulder or from changes associated with aging.
-A traumatic tear may produce bruising and obvious inflammation with redness and swelling around the shoulder and upper arm.
-Tears due to age and overuse often have less visible inflammation, located more within the shoulder joint.
+A tear can occur due to trauma, overuse of the shoulder or degenerative changes associated with aging.
+A traumatic tear may produce bruising and obvious signs of inflammation, including redness and swelling of the shoulder and upper arm.
+Tears caused by age-related changes and overuse often lack visible signs of inflammation, although the tissue within the shoulder joint is inflamed.

-Shoulder pain is a common symptom of muscle or tendon tears in the area.
+Shoulder pain is a common symptom of a muscle or tendon tear in the area.
 The pain frequently extends into the upper arm as well.
-Shoulder pain often leads to difficulty sleeping at night, especially if one tries to sleep on their side.
+Shoulder pain often leads to sleep difficulties, especially with side sleeping.
 Particular injuries may have distinct pain symptoms.
 For example, the biceps muscle and tendon, which run along the front of the shoulder and upper arm, often cause sharp pain when they tear.
 If the tear is complete, a large bulging muscle will be visible in the front of the upper arm.
 Work and sports activities that require repetitive overhead activities can cause tears in more than one shoulder muscle or tendon, leading to more generalized soreness throughout the shoulder area.